powerhome/oss-guide/docs/using/using.md

 Open source code is out there and available for you to use.
 It's better for you to use existing, widely-adopted open source code rather than reinventing a solution to a problem that’s already been solved.
 That assumes that the open source project you found is good code.
 Also, there are legal implications any time you use someone else’s code.

 As a developer on a project, it’s your responsibility to make sure the code you use solves the intended problem.
-Be sure to consult with your team and the SDRB if necessary to determine if you should use open source code.
-The SDRB is here to help you with licensing questions.
-If you’re not sure about the implications of using open source code, contact the SDRB [via Connect](https://nitro.powerhrg.com/connect#rooms/4082).
+Be sure to consult with your team and the SDRT if necessary to determine if you should use open source code.
+The SDRT is here to help you with licensing questions.
+If you’re not sure about the implications of using open source code, contact the SDRT [via Connect](https://nitro.powerhrg.com/connect#rooms/4082).

 ## The Open Source License